 One might, preliminarily, imagine three modes of listening: physical, semantic, and emotional.
 Physical listening can be connected to the intensity of the sound which is the focus of the listening experience.
 Semantic listening considers the meaning of what is heard.
 Emotional listening considers the impact or stimulus of the speaker's voice resonating in the body of the listener.
 Thus, active listening evokes social-political participation.
 With no opportunity to see the speaker, we are forced to listen.
 The radiophonic voice is a trace, immaterial, yet powerful enough to determine some features of the speaking body: tone, disposition, age, origin, gender, education, etc.

-Connecting to these ideas, Michael Bull and Les Back suggest by considering sound through our listening we open new ways of thinking about and appreciating the social experience, memory, time, and place—the auditory culture—of sound [Bull and Back 2003, 12].
+Connecting to these ideas, Michael Bull and Les Back suggest by considering sound through listening we open new ways of thinking about and appreciating the social experience, memory, time, and place—the auditory culture—of sound [Bull and Back 2003, 12].
 They advocate "deep listening" or "agile listening," both of which involve "attuning our ears to listen again to the multiple layers of meaning potentially embedded in the same sound."
-Deep listening, they say, also involves "practices of dialogue and procedures for investigation, transposition and interpretation" (Bull and Back 3-4).
-They argue several outcomes from deep listening.
+Deep listening, they say, also involves "practices of dialogue and procedures for investigation, transposition and interpretation" (Bull and Back 2003, 3-4).

 "Sound makes us rethink our social experience, its meaning, nature, and significance.